melodykramer/old-website/_posts/2016-01-19-week-one-we-go-to-vermont.md

 1. I also watched [InnoVaTe](http://www.vermontpbs.org/innovate), a show about Vermont tech companies hosted by the former organizer of Reddit's Ask Me Anything.

-## Things I learned about the State of Vermont
+## Five unique things I learned about the State of Vermont

 1. There are 183 libraries in the state and you can see all of them [on a map](http://www.librarian.net/stax/4209/elbow-grease-and-geocoding-making-a-map-of-vermonts-public-libraries/) that librarian Jessamyn West made.